BrentSeidel/Ada-Lisp/README.md

 1. Macros.
 This is a long term goal.
 I would like to implement these, but I need to figure out how first.
 2. Local variables.
 I have an idea that might work.
-3. Recursive function.
-4. Object oriented features.
+3. Object oriented features.
 This will probably never happen.
-5. Closures.
+4. Closures.
 This will probably never happen

 ## Internals